apify/apify-docs/sources/platform/monitoring/index.md

 You can get notified by email, Slack, or in Apify Console.
 If you use Slack, we suggest using Slack notifications instead of email because they are more reliable, and you can also get notified quicker.

 1. **Email** - You can set up one or more emails to receive alert notifications.
 To do that, you just have to separate them by commas.
 You can also disable email notifications if you don't want to receive them.
 2. **Slack** - To set up Slack notifications, you first need to connect your Slack workspace to Apify.
-To do that, go to your [account integration settings](https://console.apify.com/account/integrations) and click on the **+ Add workspace** button in the Slack section.
+To do that, go to your [account integration settings](https://console.apify.com/account/integrations) and click on the **+ Add** button in the Slack section.
 Once you have your workspace connected, you can choose the workspace when setting up alert notifications and then pick a channel to which you want the notifications to be delivered.
 3. **In Console** - You can also get notified in Apify Console.
 This is useful if you access Apify Console often, and you do not need to be notified as soon as possible.

 ![Notifications configurations](./images/notifications.png)